filegator/filegator/docs/development.md

 npm run build
 ```

-## Compiles and hot-reloads (backend and frontend on ports 8081 and 8080)
+## Compiles and hot-reloads

+The following command will launch backend and frontend on ports 8081 and 8080:

 ```
 npm run serve